 It is important to note that these efforts are on-going, and other facilities that are owned by the City of Boise but leased to other organizations, such as Boise Art Museum (BAM) and The Cabin, may be included as future iterations of this plan.
-Additionally, an accessibility review of the City of Boise’s website as well as the Ridge to Rivers trail system will be future projects.
+Additionally, other accessibility reviews such as of the City of Boise’s website, Greenbelt, City of Boise owned housing and the Ridge to Rivers trail system will be future projects.

 This plan also includes a summary of the city’s programs as well as a summary of architectural barriers and proposed solutions for the city’s facilities and parks/outdoor areas.
 For clarity, programmatic review was completed by city staff where architectural barriers were assessed by a consultant, Benesch (formally Tindale Oliver and Associates).
 Both programmatic and architectural reviews are designed to help move the city towards full compliance with its obligations under the Title II of the Americans with Disabilities Act (ADA) as well as progressing towards an inclusive and barrier-free organization.
 As the City of Boise does not generally oversee the public rights-of-way (PROW), such as sidewalks and curb cuts, PROW elements are not included in this report unless they are on city-owned facilities.

 Many city-owned facilities that were recently altered or renovated are substantially accessible and meet most architectural requirements.
 Continued facility alterations, and/or renovations will significantly reduce barriers and realize City of Boise’s commitment to inclusion and equal access.
 In the meantime, the greatest problems posed by existing barriers can be remedied by establishing policies and procedures to proactively include and accommodate members of the disability community.
 The city has taken several significant steps in this direction: